animal-tree/Writing-stuff/Stuff15-Ongoing.md

 ---

-One thing de-facto physicists (maybe not all physicists) assume is the existence of an observable universe.
+One thing de-facto physicists (maybe not all physicists) assume is the existence of an observable universe, here denoted $y$.

 However, there is no such thing besides observation.
 Observation includes memories, percepts, feelings, thoughts, and so on.